LLNL/RAJAPerf/README.md

 will run the entire suite (all kernels and variants) in their default configurations.

-The suite can be run in a variety of ways (e.g., subsets of kernels, variants, suites) by passing appropriate options to the executable.
+The suite can be run in a variety of ways (e.g., specified subsets of kernels, variants, groups) by passing appropriate options to the executable.
 To see available options along with a brief description, pass the '--help' or '-h'
 option:
 ```